kjac/NoCode.DeliveryApi/README.md

 If you have multiple Umbraco environments, you can deploy filters and sorters automatically between environments by including these files in your Umbraco deployment.

 > [!NOTE]
-> In load-balanced setups, the file is only ever handled by the "Publisher" instance.
+> In load-balanced setups, these files are only ever handled by the "Publisher" instance.

 > [!IMPORTANT]
 > Clients are omitted from the deployment because they are expected to vary between environments.
 In other words, any changes to clients must be deployed manually.